 Rows of cute bungalows have been transformed into Rainey Street, a lively scene of restaurants, bars and food trucks.
-Have brunch at the newly expanded Banger’s Sausage House & Beer Garden (re-opening October 1) or dinner at Emmer & Rye (open for patio dining and takeout), hailed by Bon Appétit as one of the best restaurants in the country.
-Right outside patio draft wine bar The Drafting Room you’ll find the charming outdoor L’Estelle House, specializing in French fusion with a Texas twist.
+Have brunch at Banger’s Sausage House & Beer Garden or dinner at Emmer & Rye, hailed by Bon Appétit as one of the best restaurants in the country.
+Afterwards, play bar games and have a drink with friends at Lustre Pearl, or try a Texas-brewed beer at Craft Pride.
 Find hotels near Rainey Street.

 Red River Cultural District

 Sixth Street has always had a quirky allure, with its loud bars sharing space with world-class hotels.
-Easy Tiger Bake Shop & Beer Garden is a popular place for craft beer (Linc location open for curbside, delivery and outdoor dining while the Sixth Street location is temporarily closed), artisan soft pretzels and competitive ping pong games.
-Maggie Mae’s rooftop is a great place for dancing and drinking (temporarily closed).
-You won’t get in without a reservation, but Midnight Cowboy (reservations available starting in October), a speakeasy that takes pride in its creative cocktails, is well worth the extra effort.
+Maggie Mae’s rooftop is a great place for dancing and drinking.
+You won’t get in without a reservation, but Midnight Cowboy, a speakeasy that takes pride in its creative cocktails, is well worth the extra effort.
 Stop in at Casino El Camino for a late-night burger.
 Or enjoy Tex-Mex cuisine with a frosty margarita on the rooftop patio at Iron Cactus.
 Find hotels near Sixth Street.

-At The Arboretum, a park-like outdoor shopping center, try rich southwestern fare at Z'Tejas (open for dine-in and takeout) or wood-fired pizza at Brick Oven (open for takeout and delivery).
-Then shop for fancy olive oils at Austin-owned Con’ Olio or taste regional Mexican fare at Manuels (open for patio, dine-in and takeout).
+At The Arboretum, a park-like outdoor shopping center, try family-style classics at Juliet Italian Kitchen or sweet scoops from Amy’s Ice Creams.
+Then shop for fancy olive oils at Austin-owned Con’ Olio or taste regional Mexican fare at Manuels.
 Find hotels near The Arboretum.

 Fresa's.
 Credit Nick Simonite.